 Dr Femi Adeluyi

-Technical Assistant (on Information Technology) to the
+Technical Assistant (Research & Development) to the

 Honourable Minister of Communications and Digital Economy